-Openly licensed images are great options for including in OER, presentations, publications, and more!
+Openly licensed images and other multimedia are great options for including in OER, presentations, publications, and more!
 Because they allow for no-cost use, sharing, and editing, you are free to use them without fear of violating copyright.
 This freedom doesn't apply to many images you find freely available on the internet; unless an open license is explicitly mentioned, assume the image retains traditional copyright protections.

 Each collection has slightly different copyright/licensing, so we recommend reviewing the copyright for the site/image before use.
 Click "more..." for an overview of copyright/licensing of the collection, which can be explored more in-depth on the site.